Nathiya535/EDA-Data-cleaning/README.md

 # EDA-Data-cleaning
 Dataset is about the death rates of age group under 5 years globally, taken from WHO website.
 You can find the raw data &amp; official analysis here: https://platform.who.int/data/maternal-newborn-child-adolescent-ageing/indicator-explorer-new/mca/number-of-under-five-deaths---by-cause
-# EDA-Data-cleaning_1
-Dataset is about the death rates of age group under 5 years globally, taken from WHO website.
-You can find the raw data &amp; official analysis here: https://platform.who.int/data/maternal-newborn-child-adolescent-ageing/indicator-explorer-new/mca/number-of-under-five-deaths---by-cause

 # Exploratory Data Analysis using Python
 Analysing global under5 Death rates